 All paper or panel proposals for Thematic Sessions should fit within SEAREG's broad mission: to provide a forum for presenting and discussing the best new research by social scientists working on Southeast Asia.

-Prior Thematic Sessions have included “Challenges of Political Inclusion: Examining Minority Representation, State Policies, and Religious Organizations in Democratic and Authoritarian Regimes,” “The Dynamics of Public Participation in Vietnam,” “Exploring Subnational Democratic Variations in Indonesia: Insights from Electoral Democracy, Neighbourhood Leaders, and Ideological Diversity,” “Politics and Development in Southeast Asia,” and “Unpacking Causal Relationships: Exploring the Role of Colonial Narratives, Bureaucratic Selection, and Mosques in Shaping Societal Outcomes.”
+Prior Thematic Sessions have included: “Challenges of Political Inclusion: Examining Minority Representation, State Policies, and Religious Organizations in Democratic and Authoritarian Regimes,” “The Dynamics of Public Participation in Vietnam,” “Exploring Subnational Democratic Variations in Indonesia: Insights from Electoral Democracy, Neighbourhood Leaders, and Ideological Diversity,” “Politics and Development in Southeast Asia,” and “Unpacking Causal Relationships: Exploring the Role of Colonial Narratives, Bureaucratic Selection, and Mosques in Shaping Societal Outcomes.”

 To Apply